 Stimulants are drugs that raise the activity of your nervous system, causing increased heart rate, breathing, and brain function.
 They can create more alertness, increase attention span and cause a rise in energy levels.

 There are legal and illegal stimulants, which can be natural or synthetic.
 Legal stimulants have been used to treat illness, but there are also legal stimulants that aren’t drugs at all.
 Let’s take a look at the legal stimulants, their uses and their effect on the body.
-If someone you know needs help with stimulant abuse, call Legacy Freedom.
-We offer the most affordable programs for drug rehab Raleigh NC services.
+If someone you know needs help with stimulant abuse, call Freedom Detox.
+We offer the most affordable programs for drug rehab Charlotte NC services.

 Amphetamines are a legal stimulant that is only available with a prescription.
 These come in pill form and are prescribed to treat an illness.
 Amphetamines are more commonly known by brand names such as Ritalin and Adderall.
 They are given to patients with Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).
 They are generally prescribed to be taken every day as part of a treatment regimen.
 They can help improve concentration and focus for someone suffering from an attention disorder.

 They are often abused by people who don’t have ADD or ADHD but want the effects it produces.
 Students under academic pressure often take them in order to stay awake and focus better on their studies.
 Dependency on amphetamines can occur if someone takes them frequently and ends up needing them in order to function normally.